xpack/web-doxygen/website/docs/api/files/src-searchindex-h.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Writes search index that should be used with an externally provided search engine, e.g. <a href="/web-doxygen/docs/api/classes/searchindexexternal/#details">More...</a></p>
+Writes search index that should be used with an externally provided search engine, e.g. <a href="/web-doxygen/docs/api/classes/searchindexexternal/#details">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">